Freya Ostapovitch

 Freya Ostapovitch (born 24 February 1956) is an Australian Liberal National politician who was the member of the Legislative Assembly of Queensland for Stretton from 2012 to 2015.

 Ostapovitch was a candidate representing the Liberal National Party at the 2016 federal election for the seat of Rankin.
 She has claimed that abortions increase the risk of breast cancer.

+Ostapovitch caused controversy on 18 June 2014 when she was filmed throwing objects aggressively at peaceful media.